marbl/M3/README.md

 scp -r USER@openclass.umiacs.umd.edu:/fs/m3taxworkshop/images/ ./m3_taxa_singularity_images/
 ```

 Once you enter your password that will copy the files to the directory you're currently in.
 Note, these are quite large (~ 2.5 GB).
+More information on running the singularity containers can be found here: https://gitlab.umiacs.umd.edu/derek/m3taxworkshop.

 Similarly, to download the data you generated during the workshop, run the following command: